adap/flower/baselines/fedwav2vec2/README.md

 **What’s implemented:** Figure 1 in the paper.

 **Datasets:** TED-LIUM 3 dataset.
-It's requires a 54GB download.
+It requires a 54GB download.
 Once extracted it is ~60 GB.
 You can read more about this dataset in the [TED-LIUM 3](https://arxiv.org/abs/1805.04699) paper.
 A more concise description of this dataset can be found in the [OpenSLR](https://www.openslr.org/51/) site.

 **Hardware Setup:** Training `wav2vec2.0` is a bit memory intensive so you'd need at least a 24GB GPU.
 With the current settings, each client requires ~15GB of VRAM.
 This suggest you could run the experiment fine on a 16GB GPU but not if you also need to pack the global model evaluation stage on the same GPU.
 On a single RTX 3090Ti (24GB VRAM) each round takes between 20 and 40 minutes (depending on which clients are sampled, some clients have more data than others).